35percent/11tystarter/src/posts/southwark-council-ends-council-house-building.md

 [^2] Routes to 11,000: a new council homes strategy for Southwark March 2020, pg 01

 [^3] There will be a further 56 social rented units built on FDS Package C, but these are not included in Southwark’s new council homes programme.
+Design and Access Statement Aylesbury FDS amendment 22/AP/1063 2022

 [^4] [Appendix Two, Executive report Aylesbury Phase 1 Compulsory Purchase Order 9 Feb 2010](<https://moderngov.southwark.gov.uk/documents/s7790/Aylesbury cpo appendxix 2.pdf>)

+[^5] The figures for lost council homes are taken from the Officer’s report 22/AP/1221, 19 July 2022, para 6, 14, 73.
+The figure includes 51 leaseholders, but the report refers to these as social rent units.
+The figures for new homes are taken from the Cabinet report appendix, 22 July 2024.
+There will be ten more social rent units than in the Officer’s report.

+[^6] Officer’s report 22/AP/1221 19 July 2022, para 31, 34, 434